twesigomwedavid/linux-and-R-intro/R-schedule.md

 - Introduction to R data structures

+- Learning how to write simple R scripts

 - Learning how to make simple plots in R

 - Learning how to run simple/common statistical genetics tests in R